josh-works/josh-works.github.io/_posts/parking_lot_consulting/2023-07-14-parking_lot_consulting.md

 As you can imagine, there's lots of similarities between parking lots across America, but every parking lot is a little distinctive.
 Step one will be opening up the parking lot on Google maps/google earth, and seeing how it looks.

-## Step 2:

-This service is a mix of consultation and analysis, obviously.
-And then making small changes, and deciding how we like things, and then developing what we like and redeveloping what we don't yet like.
+## Step 2: Modify the 'flow' of vehicles to make the most dangerous parts of the parking lot safe

 First, we'd aim to make safer spots where cars and people have dangerous interactions.
-Incidents involving cars striking pedestrians continue to climb, but a little attention to any given space can make it much less likely that those accidents will happen in your parking lot.
+In the USA, incidents involving cars striking pedestrians continue to climb, and whichever part of your parking lot feels dangerous is what we'll fix first.

-Next, we'll decide what part of your parking lot is already the most heavily used by people, closest to gathering points, and naturally comfortable.
-We'll make it _more_ comfortable, and add small/cheap bits of 'street furnature' to create some outdoor spaces, by creating the feeling of semi-enclosed spaces.
-Maybe we'll hang some outdoor string lights on a timer to cozy up the space on those early winter evenings.

-This can be accomplished by an easy arrangement of something no more fancy than a medium-sized metal planter, but can instantly change the vibe and shape of the space.

-Rinse, and repeat.

 Here's some videos about how I've improved the safety and convenience of certain spots, with far more time spent recording the video than I spent modifying the space.

 <blockquote class="tiktok-embed" cite="https://www.tiktok.com/@josh_exists/video/7240611295966268718" data-video-id="7240611295966268718" style="max-width: 605px;min-width: 325px;" > <section> <a target="_blank" title="@josh_exists" href="https://www.tiktok.com/@josh_exists?refer=embed">@josh_exists</a> part 2? or 15? gosh it&#39;s a long and boring story I could tell <a title="traffic" target="_blank" href="https://www.tiktok.com/tag/traffic?refer=embed">#traffic</a> <a target="_blank" title="♬ original sound - josh" href="https://www.tiktok.com/music/original-sound-7240611323795622698?refer=embed">♬ original sound - josh</a> </section> </blockquote> <script async src="https://www.tiktok.com/embed.js"></script>

 <blockquote class="tiktok-embed" cite="https://www.tiktok.com/@josh_exists/video/7241670267485932843" data-video-id="7241670267485932843" style="max-width: 605px;min-width: 325px;" > <section> <a target="_blank" title="@josh_exists" href="https://www.tiktok.com/@josh_exists?refer=embed">@josh_exists</a> turns out I&#39;m really into traffic cones on the (real or imaginary) center lines of roads. reduces all three sources of vehicle pollution (tailpipe emissions, brake dust, tire microplastics). <a title="mobilitynetwork" target="_blank" href="https://www.tiktok.com/tag/mobilitynetwork?refer=embed">#mobilitynetwork</a> <a title="networkanalysis" target="_blank" href="https://www.tiktok.com/tag/networkanalysis?refer=embed">#networkanalysis</a> <a title="showdonttell" target="_blank" href="https://www.tiktok.com/tag/showdonttell?refer=embed">#showdonttell</a> I have at least some explicit permission from the city engineer, the mayor, and the police!
 This is all for demonstration. is love to make it permanent and beautiful eventually.@josh_exists <a target="_blank" title="♬ original sound - josh" href="https://www.tiktok.com/music/original-sound-7241670290613422894?refer=embed">♬ original sound - josh</a> </section> </blockquote> <script async src="https://www.tiktok.com/embed.js"></script>

+## Step 3: Make some affordances for the people walking back and forth through your parking lot

+Next, we'll decide what part of your parking lot is already the most heavily used by people, closest to gathering points, and naturally comfortable.

+We'll make it _more_ comfortable, and add small/cheap bits of 'street furnature' to create some outdoor spaces, by creating the feeling of semi-enclosed spaces.

+For example, we could add some outdoor string lights on a timer to cozy up the space on those dark winter evenings.

+This can be accomplished by an easy arrangement of something no more fancy than a few medium-sized metal planters and some thin wood posts, but can instantly change the vibe and shape of the space.

+Rinse, and repeat.

 Ready to get in touch? [send me an email](mailto:joshthompson@hey.com)